-People will give you lots of suggestions: cuddle that baby, or cry-it-out; pray in the morning, pray without ceasing.
+People will give you lots of suggestions for parenting or praying: cuddle that baby, or cry-it-out; pray in the morning, pray without ceasing.
 Some of the advice you hear will help; some of it will not.

 Because what works for one may not work for another.
 (Subsequent children teach you this quickly.)
 And what works during one season of life – whether it’s centering prayer or swaddling to sleep – may not work for the next.

 When you rise early for morning prayer each day and it settles your soul before you start your daily work, it’s life-giving.
 When you drag yourself out of bed every morning for a month grumbling about how you need more sleep, morning prayer will not allow God to speak to your stubborn, sleepy soul.
 Don’t be afraid to roll out of a rut and into a new routine that works for you.

 Forcing the baby to sleep, eat, and follow your schedule will grind you both into the ground.
 A flexible routine that adapts to changing days helps everyone breathe easier.